 6 – Align your expectation with the budget, resources, and environment you are working in

 Remember that you are always your worst enemy – and your worst client.
-Managing exceptions in relation to budget, timeline, resources, and work environment is my favourite mantra with my consulting clients, so what does that mean in my art context?
+Managing expectation in relation to budget, timeline, resources, and work environment is my favourite mantra with my consulting clients, so what does that mean in my art context?
 It.
 Is.
 The.
 Same.
 Thing.

 Some printmaking techniques – Intaglio and screen printing for once – require access to a printing studio or investments to set one up at home.
 I am lucky to have a printing press and a small screen printing set-up; however, I haven’t used screen printing in a very long time.